GullyBurns/gullyburns.github.io/_posts/2020-05-03-Trolls_vs_Wizards.md

    * A number of non-profits have similar missions: ['Data 4 America'](https://data4america.org/about/) is one such organization.
 3. The public are very receptive to scientific content when it is presented in a compelling and interesting way.
-    * Organizations such as the Technology Entertainment Design conference (http://www.ted.com/) are massively popular and provide an excellent template for packaging and presenting complex and compelling scientific ideas.
+    * Organizations such as [the Technology Entertainment Design (TED) conference](http://www.ted.com/) are massively popular and provide an excellent template for packaging and presenting complex and compelling scientific ideas.
     * Blogs such as framework Radiolab, Science Friday and Freakanomics regularly describe new scientific developments in a public forum with great results.